 - 6.8.a.
 Review and Approval.
 The Director has the authority and responsibility to review change orders just as he or she has authority and responsibility for review and approval of the original contract. - 6.8.b.
 Change Order Submission.
 A spending unit desiring to make a change to a contract must submit a request for the contract change to the Purchasing Division.
-Any change order request submitted to the Purchasing Division that requires vendor agreement must include the vendor's agreement in writing. - 6.8.c.
+Any change order request submitted to the Purchasing Division that requires vendor agreement must include the vendor's agreement in writing.

+- 6.8.c.
 Documentation.
-The Director may ask for, and the spending unit must provide, any documentation or further explanation that the Director deems necessary to aid in reviewing a change order request.
+The Director may ask for, and the spending unit must provide, any documentation or further explanation that the Director deems necessary to aid in reviewing a change order request. - 6.8.d.

-- 6.8.d.
 Rejection.
 If the Director reviews the change order and determines that it has not been properly justified; fails to include necessary documentation; is or could be construed as an attempt to circumvent the bidding process; or is otherwise unfit to be approved; the Director shall reject the change order. - 6.8.e.
 Attorney General.
-Change orders must be approved by the Attorney General's office, as to form, just as the original contract is approved as to form by that office under West Virginia Code section 5A-3-13. - 6.8.f.
+Change orders must be approved by the Attorney General's office, as to form, just as the original contract is approved as to form by that office under West Virginia W. Va.
+Code §5A-3-13. - 6.8.f.
 Timing of Work.
 Spending units must not permit vendors to perform work that the spending unit anticipates will be added to a contract through a change order until such time as the change order has been formally approved by the Purchasing Division and the Attorney General's office, encumbered by the Purchasing Division, and mailed to the vendor.

-§ 148-1-7.
+This subsection related to timing of work does not apply to government construction contracts executed pursuant to W.Va.
+Code §5-22-1, et seq.

+§148-1-7.
 Purchasing Methods.

 - 7.1.
 General.
-Contracts requiring more than six (6) months to fulfill are filed with the State Auditor. - 7.2.
+Contracts requiring more than 6 months to fulfill are filed with the State Auditor. - 7.2.
 Purchases of \$25,000 or less. - 7.2.a.
 Spending units may make purchases of \$25,000 or less per transaction for certain commodities, services or printing without processing the purchase as a formal solicitation through the Purchasing Division, provided that the spending unit adheres to the most current Purchasing Division procedures and requirements established by the Director.
 The spending unit must keep records of these purchases on file and make them available for public inspection during the normal office hours of the spending unit. - 7.2.b.
-If an agency fails to comply with the procedures and requirements established for purchases of \$25,000 or less, the Director has the ability to: - 7.2.b.1.
-Suspend or reduce purchasing authority for that spending unit, - 7.2.b.2.
-Require the spending to provide additional reports and documentation relating to purchases of \$25,000 or less for Purchasing Division review, - 7.2.b.3.
+If an agency fails to comply with the procedures and requirements established for purchases of \$25,000 or less, or shows significant deficiencies in the processing of transactions exceeding \$25,000, the Director has the ability to: - 7.2.b.1.
+Suspend or reduce purchasing authority for that spending unit. - 7.2.b.2.
+Require the spending unit to provide additional reports and documentation relating to purchases of \$25,000 or less for Purchasing Division review. - 7.2.b.3.
 Require the agency to submit to additional oversight that the Director deems appropriate, or - 7.2.b.4 Require that the agency personnel responsible for purchases of \$25,000 or less participate in remedial training provided by the Purchasing Division. - 7.3.
-Purchases In Excess of \$25,000.
+Purchases in Excess of \$25,000.
 Purchases of commodities, services or printing that exceed \$25,000 shall be made by the Purchasing Division. - 7.4.
 Open End Contracts and Statewide Contracts. - 7.4.a.
 The State may secure open end contracts to obtain commodities, services, or printing to supply the repetitive needs of the spending units in the form of statewide contracts, blanket orders, or spending unit contracts.